foxglove plant

 Foxglove flowers are known for their colors, shape, length, and strength.
 But, what strikes gardeners the most is how this flower is so classic, stylish, and elegant, and how they can bring a garden into life!
 It’s one of the best flowers gardeners can grow.

 Foxgloves can make a huge statement if they are planted one next to another one, in close proximity.
-But they will also look amazingly well if you plant them at the back of the garden, and you can make several rows with diverse types of flowers and a wide range of colors!
+But they will also look amazingly well if you plant them at the back of the cottage gardens, and you can make several rows with diverse types of flowers and a wide range of colors!
 The choices are endless!

 Up Next: Foxglove Flower Meaning and Symbolism